Data Science & Artificial Intelligence:

 Every week, our pathologists analyse hundreds of tissue samples from our research studies.
 They check them for disease and for biomarkers that may indicate patients most likely to respond to our medicines.
 It is very time consuming which is why we are training AI systems to assist pathologists in analysing samples accurately and more effortlessly.
 This has the potential to cut analysis time by over 30%.

-For one of our AI systems, we implemented an approach inspired from how some self-driving cars understand their environment.
+For one of our AI systems, we implemented an approach inspired by how some self-driving cars understand their environment.
 We trained the AI system to score tumour cells and immune cells for a biomarker, called PD-L1, which has potential to help inform immunotherapy-based treatment decisions for bladder cancer.

 Our AI system looks at thousands of images from tissue samples, methodically checking each one for PD-L1.
 It saves our pathologists time and is especially useful in difficult cases.